Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 Solution

-Ensure that the inbound rules of the security group allow traffic from the backend subnet where the load balancer resides to the backend server using the health check protocol and over the health check port.
+Ensure that the inbound rules of the security group allow traffic from the backend subnet where the load balancer resides to the backend server through the health check protocol and port.

 For details, see configuring security group rules (dedicated load balancers).